apache/rocketmq-externals/rocketmq-flink/README.md

 but you can change it by invoking `withAsync(true)`.

 ### KeyValueSerializationSchema
-The main API for serializing topic and tags is the `org.apache.rocketmq.flink.common.serialization.KeyValueSerializationSchema` interface.
+The main API for serializing topic and tags is the `org.apache.rocketmq.flink.legacy.common.serialization.KeyValueSerializationSchema` interface.
 `rocketmq-flink` includes general purpose `KeyValueSerializationSchema` implementations called `SimpleKeyValueSerializationSchema`.

 ```java